forkphorus/sb-downloader/README.md

 ### Reading and modifying project.json

-Sometimes you may want to access the project's project.json, but you also don't want to decompress an entire zip.
-You may also want to replace the project.json with something else, for example compressing.
+Sometimes you may want to read or modify the project's project.json.
+Decompressing the entire project and recompressing it is slow, so we have some options to let you read or edit the project.json.

 These options are only available for sb2 and sb3 projects.
 For sb projects, these callbacks will silently not be called.